 Sometimes animals also pose a risk for drivers.
-There is an estimated 1.5 million deer-vehicle collisions annually in the United States, causing more than 150 fatalities and \$1.1 billion in property damage.
+There were an estimated 1.5 million deer-vehicle collisions in annually in the United States, causing more than 200 fatalities and \$4 billion in property damage and vehicle damage.
 Use caution when approaching deer-crossing warning signs.
-The signs are there for a reason.
+The signs are there to make drivers aware and for a reason.